New water-saving technology has big impact on world stage

 "We are now in discussions with Autonomous Pivot on how to bring this technology, which was developed in New Zealand, back home to be used by our own farmers to save water."

 Lincoln Agritech is a research and development company solely owned by Lincoln University.
+Visit the company's website for more information.

 PHOTO: Lincoln Agritech CEO Peter Barrowclough signs a licence with Autonomous Pivot, which will distribute the water-saving technology in the US.